 Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Founded in 2004, Facebook has become the most widely-used social media site of all time.
-It's earned millions of dollars, acquired Instagram, and somehow still lacks a dislike button.
+It's earned millions of dollars, acquired Instagram, and was founded by a guy we're not entirely convinced is actually human.

 But gripes aside, Facebook connects people with long-lost friends, allowing us to keep up with each other's lives even when we don't have the time to hang out anymore.
 Nonetheless, for every person reconnecting, there's someone following the latest insane fad.
 Here's a history for six of Facebook's most (in)famous trends!